PDC Courses at Midwest Permaculture

 All meals, snacks, coffee, tea and water will be provided as part of the course tuition and will be served beginning with dinner on the first Saturday evening through lunch a week later.
 Meals will be prepared from mostly organic and when possible, locally raised foods will include a vegetarian option.
 For other dietary needs or preferences, we most often can accommodate but we do need to know well before the course begins and students may be asked to supply some of their own specialty items.

 As part of the price of tuition, free camping space is provided with toilets and showers nearby in heated spaces.
 Remember, students will only be sleeping in their tents.
-The rest of the time will be spent in the classroom or community dining room so elaborate camping set-ups are not required.
+The rest of the time will be spent in or out of the classroom or the community dining room so elaborate camping set-ups are not required.

 Rooms in Stelle – $150 for the Week

-Some of our fellow residents in Stelle are delighted to rent out their guest rooms for this modest fee for the whole week.
+Some of our fellow residents in Stelle are delighted to rent out their private guest rooms for this modest fee for the whole week.
 All are a short walking distance from the classroom.
 Students can reserve a room when they register for a training directly on our E-Commerce site.
-Please email Becky (or call 815-256-2215, message or text us at 815-782-2216) if you have questions.
+We also have a few private rooms in our Community Center and our Intern House.
+Please email Becky or call 815-216-4124, if you have questions.

 What to Pack & Other Details